garciart/flask-demo/blue/v07/README.md

 # Blue v07

-This is an example of a Flask application that uses a one-to-many relationship.
+This is an example of a Flask application that uses a database.

 Notes: Remember to run: